American football positions: Outside linebacker (OLB)

-Outside linebackers are given different names depending on their role and the philosophy of the team.
-Some teams keep their outside linebackers on the same side of the field at all times while others define them as playing on either the strongside (SLB) or the weakside (WLB).
-The strongside, or Sam, linebacker lines up on the same side as the offensive tight end and often is responsible for covering the tight end or running back on pass plays.
-The weakside, or Will, linebacker lines up on the side of the offensive line without a tight end and is often used to rush, or blitz, the quarterback or to cover a running back on pass plays.
-Some are occasionally referred to as edge rushers.
+An outside linebacker is a versatile "hybrid" athlete who plays on the edges of the defense to stop the offense from moving outside.
+Their first job is to "set the edge," acting like a wall that forces the runner back toward the middle of the field.
+On passing plays, they either blitz the quarterback to get a sack or drop back into space to guard receivers like tight ends.
+Because they have to be strong enough to hit and fast enough to run, they are basically the "Swiss Army Knife" of the football team.

 Defensive backs (DB)

 Defensive backs, also known as the secondary, play either behind the linebackers or outside near the sidelines and are primarily used to defend against pass plays.
 They also act as the last line of defense on running plays and need to be able to make open field tackles, especially when the ball carrier has gotten past the other defenders.
-A normal defensive lineup includes two cornerbacks and two safeties, though specialty defensive backs (nickelbacks and dime backs) can be brought in in place of linebackers and defensive linemen when there is a need to cover additional receivers.
+A normal defensive lineup includes two cornerbacks and two safeties.
+However, specialty defensive backs (nickelbacks and dime backs) can be brought in in place of linebackers and defensive linemen when there is a need to cover additional receivers.

 Cornerback (CB)

 Cornerbacks attempt to prevent successful passes by either swatting the airborne ball away from the receiver or by catching the pass themselves.
-In rushing situations, their job is to contain the runner, either by directing them back to the middle of the field to be tackled by the middle line backers, or by forcing them out of bounds.
+In rushing situations, their job is to contain the runner, either by directing them back to the middle of the field to be tackled by the middle line backers or by forcing them out of bounds.